[Updated March 29, 2019]

 Ancient Sumer – present-day Iraq – was perhaps the first to implement workers' compensation.
 In 2050 B.C., ancient Sumerian law outlined compensation for injury to a worker’s specific body parts, according to Gregory Guyton’s "A Brief History of Workers’ Compensation."
 For example, the loss of a thumb was worth half the value of a finger.

-Ancient Greek, Roman, and Chinese laws also implemented similar “schedules” for specific injuries and the monetary compensation the maimed parts deserved.
-Their distinction between “impairments” (the loss of function of a body part) and “disabilities” (the loss of ability to perform certain tasks) still informs our Workers’ Comp laws today.
+Ancient Greek, Roman, and Chinese laws implemented similar systems for specific injuries and the monetary compensation the maimed parts deserved.
+Their distinction between impairments (the loss of function of a body part) and disabilities (the loss of ability to perform certain tasks) still informs workers’ compensation laws today.

 The rise of the Industrial Revolution meant extreme working conditions in early factories.
 Hazards were plenty, and injury rates were colossal.
 Though hurt workers rarely received compensation, they could turn to the courts for help.

 However, the legal framework for compensating injuries was exceptionally restrictive – so restrictive that the following principles became known as the “unholy trinity of defenses.”
-If the employer could prove these to be true about the injury, the worker couldn’t claim a farthing:
+If the employer could prove these to be true about the injury, the worker couldn’t claim any compensation:

 - Contributory negligence.
 The employer wouldn’t be held liable if the worker was responsible for his own injury, regardless of how hazardous the machinery or work environment was.
 So if a worker slipped and lost a hand, they wouldn’t receive compensation.